Livingston Mall

-Livingston Mall was a two-level shopping mall located in Livingston, in the U.S. state of New Jersey.
-The mall has a gross leasable area of 968,820 sqft.
-Located near the Passaic River close to neighboring Morris County, it serves customers from Essex, Morris and Union counties.
-The mall is anchored by Macy's and Barnes & Noble.
+Livingston Mall is a defunct two-level shopping mall located in Livingston, in the U.S. state of New Jersey.
+The mall had a gross leasable area of 968,820 sqft.
+Located near the Passaic River close to neighboring Morris County, it served customers from Essex, Morris and Union counties.

 History

 Livingston Mall was planned in the late 1960s and opened for business in stages starting with Bamberger's in 1971, followed by the mall proper itself in 1972 with additional anchor stores Sears and Hahne & Company.
 The mall benefited from the migration of population in Northern New Jersey to suburban and exurban areas, and the exodus of shoppers and stores from downtown Newark, once Northern New Jersey's premiere shopping destination, but that had been in serious decline since the July 1967 race riots.
 Both Bamberger's and Hahne & Co. had massive flagship stores in downtown Newark at the time of the mall opening.
 Sears also had a store on Elizabeth Avenue in Newark's once popular South Ward.

-In 1986, the Bamberger's store transformed into Macy's.
-Around this time the M. Epstein store was converted to an annex for Macy's.
+In 1986, the Bamberger's store was converted into Macy's.

 In 1989, Hahne's gave way to Lord & Taylor when its parent company, which owned both banners, decided to retire the Hahne's brand.

+In 2008, the mall underwent a major renovation, which included an addition of a new food court, a new center court with a new elevator, and new entrances.
+Barnes & Noble and Applebee’s opened in the new wing of the mall in 2008 as part of the renovations as an expansion of the mall.